n-lofaso/pwa-jate/README.md

   ## Description

-  Text Editor built as a Progressive Web App (PWA), can be used both online and offline.
+  This is a text editor made in Javascript.
+It is a PWA which can be downloaded to be used offline.

   ## Screenshot